1. Objective

 Sexual harassment has many different definitions and it is not the intent of this policy to limit the definition of sexual harassment, but to give employees as much guidance as possible concerning what activities constitute sexual harassment.

-The Supreme Court, in their guidelines (Vishaka Guidelines), defines sexual harassment as “any unwanted and unwelcome sexually oriented behaviour”.
+The Supreme Court, in their guidelines (Vishaka Guidelines), defines sexual harassment as "any unwanted and unwelcome sexually oriented behavior".
 Such an act vitiates the working environment.

 Sexual Harassment includes such unwelcome sexually determined conduct (Whether directly or by implication) as: